drebbits/advanced-categories/README.md

-advanced-categories
+Advanced Categories
 ===================

-An enhanced version of the default 'Categories' widget of WordPress
+An enhanced version of the default 'Categories' widget of WordPress.
+It has additional options to display a more sorted list of categories.